oliverst/oliverst.github.com/_posts/2011-12-06-python-discrete-fourier-transformation.md

 ---
 layout: post
-title: Python implementation of the Discrete Fourier Transform and it's Inverse
+title: Python implementation of the Discrete Fourier Transform and its Inverse
 ---

 {{ page.title }}